mwhittaker/frankenpaxos/benchmarks/vldb21_evelyn/README.md

 - `e6_harmonia`.
 We show a latency-throughput curve for Evelyn Paxos with and without early reads.
 The two should look similar, showing that waiting is not a big deal, something that Harmonia helps avoid.
+- `e7_flush`.
+We show latency-throughput curves for various periods of leader flushing.
-- `e7_data_size`.
+- `e8_data_size`.
 We show throughput vs data size.
 Larger data should lead to lower throughput.